Early GL/yuri/lesbian games, part 2: The console era

 A very fun fighting game by Capcom, set in the same universe as Street Fighter, but with high school students.
 A few characters eventually were brought into modern games, like the USA pro-wrestler girl Rainbow Mika or the delinquent girlboss biker Kazama Akira.
 There was a sequel in 2000.

 This is a team fighter, and you can do paired supers with the offscreen teammate.
-It is also a dating sim in the Tokimemo tradition; you can create a 3D avatar and experience student life at the fighter's school, interacting with the main characters freely and picking up their moves along the way, as well as developing your own fighter's physical build through your choices.
+It is also a dating sim in the Tokimemo tradition; you can create a 3D avatar and experience student life at the fighter's school, interacting with the main characters freely and picking up their moves along the way, as well as developing your own fighter's physical build through the activities you choose to engage with.
 Eventually you graduate and get to use your custom character in the arcade/versus modes.
 I had a blast with this and I feel sorry for USA people who never got to experience it (the dating sim mode was cut out of the localisation).

 You can play as a girl and have romantic moments with the other girls, which makes of this one of my first yuri experiences (along with SaGa Frontier, below).
+In fact it achieved some notoriety for giving you full freedom to play it as a gal game, otome, BL or GL—that is, you can pick your gender and date whoever, which is rare for the VN market even today, let alone in 1997.
 Sadly it does the “BFF” trope (Japanese “Class S”), where bringing a homoromantic relationship to max status stays short of spelling out that they're dating, giving you just an ending illustration about how you're now the bestest of gal pal roommates forever (marginalising queer relationships from straight pairings, which get an explicitly romantic ending).
 This is probably not the first ever dating sim with Class S yuri pairings, but it may be the first high-profile one, in something as mainstream as the Street Fighter franchise.
 Even today, when even Nintendo games like Fire Emblem have had overt lesbian couples (or, indeed, Street Fighter itself, with Marisa)—this type of plausible deniability is still a staple of mainstream Japanese games, in titles like Rune Factory etc. But it is still unambiguously queer-coded, with romantic scenes and blushing confessions and generally pushing the envelope as far as you can without without having to admit the L-word before the censors.

 One fun activity I liked doing in this game was to play a cute queer boy and teach him Rainbow Mika's team super, where she jumps at her fighting partner and French-kisses them deeply and intimately, restoring some HP in the process.
 This way you'd get a boy who would deep-kiss boy partners indiscriminately.
 Of course, Mika already did that to girls canonically if you paired her with any female character.
 (It's normal for girls.)